 Minnesota Statewide Trauma System

-For a seriously injured person, the time between sustaining an injury and receiving definitive care may be an important predictor of survival.
-The chance of survival diminishes with time, but a trauma system can improve the chances of survival through shortened transit times and better trauma care.
+For a seriously injured person, the time between sustaining an injury and receiving definitive care can be an important predictor of survival.
+Survival diminishes with time, but a trauma system can improve survival through shortened transit times and better trauma care.

-Hospitals voluntarily participate in the trauma system by attaining designation as a Level 1, 2, 3 or 4 trauma hospital.
-Designation levels reflect the resource capabilities of the respective hospital, Level 1s having the greatest number of resources.
-It is not a ranking of the quality of care provided by the hospital.
+Ambulance services recognize people with serious injuries and transport them to an appropriate hospital.
+Hospitals voluntarily participate in the trauma system by attaining designation as a Level 1, 2, 3, or 4 Trauma Hospital.
+Level 1s have the greatest number of resources; Level 4s have the fewest.
+The designation level reflects the resource capabilities of the hospital.
+It is not a ranking of the quality of care provided.

 Do you live close to a trauma hospital?